splewis/get5/README.md

 ### Building

 You can use Docker to Build get5.
-At first you need to build the container image locally.
-Therefore go to the repository folder and run:
+First you need to build the container image locally: Go to the repository folder and run:

 	docker build . -t get5build:latest